 This tree may sometimes struggle if planted in an urban garden.

 There are many noteworthy cultivars available for this beech species.
 The tri-color beech (which may be sold as 'Roseo-Marginata', 'Purpurea Tricolor' or 'Tricolor') features variegated leaves with a mix of pink, white and green.
 'Dawyck Gold' and 'Zlatia' are cultivars that produce yellow leaves.

 If you are a fan of trees with purple leaves, there are several cultivars available with that trait.
-They are sold under names like 'Purpurea', 'Spaethiana', 'Ansorgei', 'Atropunicea', 'Dawyck Purple', 'Rohanii', 'Spathiana', 'Riversii' and 'Atropurpurea' and have purple foliage, though the leaves may turn green in the summer for some cultivars.
+They are sold under names like 'Purpurea', 'Spaethiana', 'Ansorgei', 'Atropunicea', 'Dawyck Purple', 'Rohanii', 'Spathiana', 'Riversii' and 'Atropurpurea'.
+However, the leaves may turn green in the summer for some cultivars.
 Many of these might be listed under the common name of copper beech.
-There are also weeping purple cultivars known as 'Purpurea Pendula' and 'Purple Fountain' and a yellow weeper called 'Aurea Pendula'.
+There are also weeping purple cultivars known as 'Purpurea Pendula' and 'Purple Fountain', and a yellow weeper called 'Aurea Pendula'.

 'Tortuosa' adds interest during the winter especially since the branches and trunk are twisted.
 'Tortuosa Purpurea' has the same features with the addition of purple leaves.
 'Fastigiata' grows into an upright fastigiate shape.
 'Asplenifolia' has leaves that are finely dissected into many lobes, giving it a daintier look.
 It is known as the fernleaf beech.